 Contact Our Experienced California Attorneys for Help

 California school appearance and activities leave applies to California employees who are also a parent, guardian, foster parent, stepparent, or grandparent of a child.
 If you have requested time off work in California for a school appearance or activity and your employer has denied your request, or if your employer has engaged in unlawful retaliation by terminating you for requesting or taking job-protected school activities leave, you may have a claim for reinstatement and reimbursement for lost pay and benefits, among other damages.
-Contact our knowledgeable employment law attorney at Davtyan PLC today to discuss your options for legal recourse.
+Contact our knowledgeable employment law attorney at Davtyan Law Firm today to discuss your options for legal recourse.